The Mind of the Pure Entrepreneur

-My father Don, who founded EllisDon at 27, lived to be 89.
-He got to be pretty frail, but was always very sharp.
-And he never changed.
+My father Don, who founded EllisDon at 27, is 88 now.
+He’s pretty frail, but very sharp.
+And he has never changed.
 If you’d like to know something of the ‘pure entrepreneur’, here’s a big clue (I think):

-A few years ago, when my father was 88 and my mother was 84, my mom tripped and busted up her kneecap.
-My mother was the same — very strong mentally, not so much physically, and both of them were very (very) independent.
-When my mom went to the Doctor about her knee, he fixed her up with an immobilizing brace, a wheel chair, and told her not to put any weight on it (i.e., walk).
+A couple of weeks ago, my 84 year old mother tripped and busted up her kneecap.
+My mother’s the same – very strong mentally, not so much physically, and both of them are very (very) independent.
+When my mom went to the Doctor about her knee, he fixed her up with an immobilizing brace, a wheel chair, and told her not to put any weight on it (ie, walk).

 Leaving the doctor, my Dad said ‘Well, let’s drive to the cottage.’
 My Mom said, quite logically, ‘Hold on, bucko.
 How are we going to get from the car, up the hill, to the cottage?
 I can’t walk and you can’t push me.
 We will be stuck.’
 The 88 year old replied ‘Don’t worry about it, we’ll figure it out when we get there.’
 The 84 year old said ‘What’s to figure?
 I can’t walk up that hill.
 You can’t push me.
 We will be stuck and that’s a real bad thing.’
 But my Dad would not be deterred: They got in the car and drove to their cottage.
 As they pulled in the driveway, a couple of young guys just happened to be walking by, and my Dad called them and said ‘I’ll give you both twenty bucks if you help me get this old lady up into our cottage.’
 Five minutes later, they were exactly where they most wanted to be.